keywordsalad/thisfieldwas.green/blog/2012-11-07-using-perforce-chronicle-for-application-configuration.md

 At this point, neither asset is actually usable.
-Most content is heavily decorated with additional HTML and then displayed within a layout template, but I want both the index.html and stack_configuration.json assets to be viewable as standalone files and provide a REST interface for AngularJS to work against.
+Most content is heavily decorated with additional HTML and then displayed within a layout template, but I want both the `index.html` and `stack_configuration.json` assets to be viewable as standalone files and provide a REST interface for AngularJS to work against.

 ## Come back PHP!
 All is forgiven

 Chronicle is largely built using [Zend Framework][] and makes adding extra modules to the system pretty easy.
-My module needs to be able to display plaintext assets, update their content using an HTTP POST, and provide diffs between the last commit and the current content.
+My module needs to be able to display plaintext assets, update their content using an `HTTP POST`, and provide diffs between the last commit and the current content.

 To create the module, the following paths need to be added: